a-lurker/a-lurker.github.io/docs/README.md

 Written by [akbooer](https://github.com/akbooer/openLuup).

 ## History
-The developement of the Vera software and hardware slowly came to a standstill.
+The development of the Vera software and hardware slowly came to a standstill.
 Regardless it is a great setup and well supported.
 There is a need for it to continue, hence this open source replacement.
 There are also plenty of Vera controllers in existance that can still be made good use of as well.

 ## openLuup overview
 - Runs on any slightly decent hardware running Linux.